AnkhbayarN/deepatsers/README.md

 These spectra are located in the Original dataset folder.

 Data Extraction:
-Data extracted using EMSA, Gaussian noise, and GAN techniques are available in the augmentation folder.
+Data extracted using EMSA, Gaussian noise, and GAN techniques are available in the Augmented dataset folder.

 Clinical Samples:
 Clinical samples were collected over 5 consecutive days from two patients confirmed to have COVID-19 through PCR testing.